taig/communicator/README.md

 Communicator provides a simple `scala.concurrent.Future` implementation that handles your requests based on plain OkHttp request and client objects.
 Additional callbacks (e.g. to track upload and dowload progress) simplify your codebase tremendously.

+Communicator was built for Android, but has no dependencies to the framework and works fine with any Scala project.

 ## Index

 1. [Installation](#installation)